mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 1. Number of hours you will spend managing the work
 1. The rate at which you value your own time

 (1) you know exactly.

 (4) you know as well, but it's hard to come up with a precise number.

 (2) and (3) you have to estimate based on the complexity of the work and the applicant's skill level.
 A low-skilled applicant may compensate with a cheap bid, but consider how many more hours it will take them to get the work right and how much more actively you'll need to manage them.

 Avoid hiring a freelancer who doesn't speak your language fluently, as this will drive up (2) and (3).
-Even between two people who speak the same language fluently, it's surprisingly difficult to describe a cartoon.
-If you're working with someone whose language ability is weak, you're going to waste excessive cycles on communication alone.
+Even between two people who speak comfortably in the same language, it's surprisingly difficult to describe a cartoon.
+If you're working with someone whose language ability is weak, you're going to waste cycles to communication failures.

 ## 7. Sketch your ideas first

 I found the quickest way to start describing a cartoon idea was with a simple sketch.
 You don't need a graphics tablet or Photoshop.
 Just draw on a piece of paper and take a picture of it.
 You're trying to capture the broad ideas, not the specifics.

 You should still send your cartoonist a text description of the concept.
-But the sketch will save you from trying to describe ideas better expressed in pictures.
+But the sketch creates a shared foundation from which to build.

-## 8. Include reference images
+## 8. Provide reference images

 Imagine you want a cartoon that features a car.
 Well, there are lots of different types of cars.
-Is it a sports car or an SUV?
+Is it a sports car?
+An SUV?
+A sedan?

-Think about the elements in your cartoon that could be drawn in a variety of ways, then use Google Image Search to find an image that matches what you have in mind.
+If there are elements in your cartoon that could be drawn in a variety of ways, use Google Image Search to find an image that matches what you have in mind.
+Send links to your cartoonist so they understand what you're thinking.

 ## 9. Maintain reasonable expectations for revisions

 The thing that gave me the most angst during this process was asking for revisions.
 I didn't know how many revisions was "normal."
-If I asked for five tweaks, was I a really demanding client exploiting my cartoonists time?
-Or do cartoonists expect lots of revisions just from the nature of the work?
+If I asked for five tweaks, was I a really demanding client exploiting my cartoonist's time?
+Or are frequent revisions just an expected part of the job?

-I asked each of the cartoonists what they considered a normal range of revisions to ask for:
+I asked a few of the cartoonists what they considered a normal range of revisions to ask for:

-TODO: Cite each person's answers.
+* Christine: Fewer than six or seven is reasonable
+* Manel: Hard limit at three revisions
+* Sofia: Around two or three, but she accepts unlimited revisions because she is still a beginner

-On an hourly contract, this matters less because you're compensating them for each revision.
+On an hourly contract, revision limits matter less because you're paying for the time.
+For a fixed-cost contract, you should stay within a reasonable number of revisions.

+## 10. Compensate when scope expands

 If your idea changes, offer to compensate.
 If you started by saying you wanted a single image, but now you want an elaborate three-panel cartoon, that's more work for the cartoonist.
 This isn't a problem on an hourly contract, but on a fixed-price contract, you should adjust the contract price if you've had a change of heart that drastically changes the scope of work.

+## 11. No backsies

 Once you accept the work, that's it.
 The job is over once you approve.

-If you later notice something wrong or you change your mind, don't expect to get those changes for free.
+If you later notice something wrong or you change your mind, that consitutes new work and merits a discussion between you and your freelancer about appropriate pay.

-## 10. Give attribution
+## 12. Give attribution

-* Blog post: Expected, but not strictly required
-* A published book: Required
-* Logos / advertisements: Not expected

-While none of the artists I spoke with said they strictly require it, they all agreed that it was standard to give attribution
+While none of the artists I spoke with said they strictly require it, they all agreed that it was standard practice to give attribution if their work is used in a blog post.